-In particular the meta-analysis regarding atrial fibrillation found an association with FT4 but not with TSH [21].
-It has been suggested that ‘despite TSH being considered a more sensitive indicator of thyroid status, FT4 may be a more sensitive indicator of ‘cardiac’ [22], or ‘tissue’ [36, 42] thyroid status.
+It has been suggested that ‘despite TSH being considered a more sensitive indicator of thyroid status, FT4 may be a more sensitive indicator of ‘cardiac’ [26], or ‘tissue’ [45, 51] thyroid status.
 Our study strengthens and generalizes these propositions, indicating that FT4 is the more sensitive indicator of thyroid status because it is the better indicator of tissue and organ effects.

-The superior correlation of clinical parameters with FT4 as compared to TSH levels has more often been attributed to a putative disturbance of set point physiology [20, 30, 35, 36, 56, 61, 66], to a significant difference between pituitary and peripheral sensitivity to FT4[21, 35, 37, 41, 52], or to statistical/other factors [26, 29, 33, 38, 47].
+The superior correlation of clinical parameters with FT4 as compared to TSH levels has more often been attributed to a putative disturbance of set point physiology [24, 38, 44, 45, 74, 79, 84], to a significant difference between pituitary and peripheral sensitivity to FT4[25, 44, 46, 50, 67], or to statistical/other factors [31, 34, 42, 47, 56].